laravel/docs/eloquent-relationships.md

         //
     }

 You may retrieve the parent of a polymorphic relation from the polymorphic child model by accessing the name of the method that performs the call to `morphedByMany`.
-In this case, that is the `posts` or `videos` methods on the `Tag` model.
-So, you may access those methods as dynamic relationship properties:
+In this case, that is the `posts` or `videos` methods on the `Tag` model:

     use App\Models\Tag;